Complexes of stable $\infty$-categories: Spherical complexes and perverse schobers

-A remarkable result by Ed Segal (\cite{segal:twists}) says that every autoequivalence on a category arises as a spherical twist.
-In particular, the composition of the spherical twists associated to a pair of spherical adjunctions with the same target, must again be a spherical twist (also cf. \cite{Chr20} for an $\infty$-categorical generalization).
+A remarkable result by Ed Segal (\cite{segal:twists}) says that every autoequivalence on a category arises as a spherical twist functor (cf.~also \cite{Chr20} for an $\infty$-categorical generalization).
+In particular, the composition of the spherical twists associated to a pair of spherical adjunctions with the same target must again be a spherical twist.
 The main result of \cite{Bar20} provides an explicit description of a spherical adjunction that describes this composite twist in terms of the given spherical adjunctions.

 In this section, we explain how Barbacovi's construction fits into our context, provide a geometric interpretation in terms of perverse schobers, and finally prove a generalization to stable $\infty$-categories which we will need below.